developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

 * **EnterpriseKeyBoard** enables the custom layouts made for Zebra's Enterprise Keyboard to input data.
 For this setting to work properly, the `*.encrypted` file containing layouts must be present in the `/enterprise/device/settings/ekb/config/` device folder.
 * **Default** activates the default IME in the device for data input.

-#### Sample Layouts

-Zebra offers [sample Enterprise Keyboard layouts](https://techdocs.zebra.com/ekd/latest/samples/) for a variety of devices that can be downloaded and modified as needed for any application.
-Custom layouts also can be created from scratch using Zebra [Enterprise Keyboard Designer](/ekd).

 #### Example

     :::xml